opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 ## Q :

 24     As pointed out above at [21] to [23], I am also of the view that this is an appropriate case for the multiplier of 13 to be split, with a different multiplicand applied to each multiplier period, especially considering the evidence of Chia on the promotion prospects of the plaintiff.
-It is trite that such an alternative approach can be applied in the appropriate circumstances, as the cases of _Ho Yiu v Lim Peng Seng_ [2004] SGHC 218 (“ _Ho Yiu_ ”) and _Balanalagirisamy Go w r i Rajeswari and another (administrators of the estate of Radhakrishnan Hari Babu, deceased) v Wong Si Wah_ [2009] 1 SLR(R) 819 illustrate.
+It is trite that such an alternative approach can be applied in the appropriate circumstances, as the cases of _Ho Yiu v Lim Peng Seng_ <span class="citation">[2004] SGHC 218</span> (“ _Ho Yiu_ ”) and _Balanalagirisamy Go w r i Rajeswari and another (administrators of the estate of Radhakrishnan Hari Babu, deceased) v Wong Si Wah_ <span class="citation">[2009] 1 SLR(R) 819</span> illustrate.

 25     In arriving at the appropriate multiplicand to be applied to each multiplier period, I also note that there are to be deductions for income tax.
-In the absence of any submissions by the defendant as to what amount to be deducted should be, I accepted the plaintiff’s submission in his reply submissions that a 2.5% income tax deduction should be adopted, which was based on an average of the income tax deduction in _Ho Yiu_ (3%) and _Toh Wai Sie and another v Rajendran s/o G Selamuthu_ [2012] SGHC 33 (2%).
+In the absence of any submissions by the defendant as to what amount to be deducted should be, I accepted the plaintiff’s submission in his reply submissions that a 2.5% income tax deduction should be adopted, which was based on an average of the income tax deduction in _Ho Yiu_ (3%) and _Toh Wai Sie and another v Rajendran s/o G Selamuthu_ <span class="citation">[2012] SGHC 33</span> (2%).

 26     I also agree with the defendant that there should be a further deduction in the form of the projected income which the plaintiff can reasonably be expected to earn as he should be able to resume some form of paid work in the future.
 The evidence of Mr Hong Yun, an occupational therapist at TTSH, was that the plaintiff is able to perform many day to day tasks, such as personal grooming, bathing, dressing and transferring himself from the bed to his wheelchair or vice versa with minimal or no assistance: